-- Three mobile broadband can be topped up in a similar fashion to how it's done on 3 mobile phones, by purchasing a voucher in shops or paying online with a credit or debit card.
-If it's the former then you'll need to buy the voucher to the value that you need and then go to your My3 account online and follow the steps there to top up your mobile broadband.
-If you're using the credit or debit card method then you'll also need to go to your My3 account and in the 'Top-up your account' area simply select a data allowance option.
-After this you must then follow the instructions online to replenish your mobile broadband, which usually involves restarting your connection by disconnecting and reconnecting your device to the 3 mobile network..
+- Three mobile broadband can be topped up in a similar fashion to 3 mobile phones, by purchasing a voucher in shops or paying online with a credit/debit card.
+If it's the former you'll need to buy the voucher to the value you need, then go to your My3 account online and follow the instructions.
+If you're using the credit or debit card method you'll also need to go to your My3 account and in the 'Top-up your account' area simply select a data allowance option.
+After this, follow the instructions: this usually involves restarting your connection by disconnecting and reconnecting your device.

 - T-Mobile users can top up with vouchers purchased in stores.
 Text "VO [voucher number]" to 150 to apply the top-up.
 You can also top-up with a credit/debit card via T-Mobile online or over the phone.

 - Vodafone users can top up by popping into a Vodafone store, or purchasing a PAYG voucher and these are available in a variety of increments (£5-50).
 The number on the voucher can be entered via the Vodafone software on your desktop, if this doesn't work you can call customer services (191) who can apply the voucher for you.
 Alternatively, you can pay with credit or debit card through the account page at the Vodafone web site once you've registered.
 Going down this route also allows you to top up your friends' and family's numbers too.